evanpurkhiser/rekordbox-parser/README.md

 ### Limitations

-- The DeviceSQL fiel format that Pioneer uses is still not fully understood.
+- The DeviceSQL file format that Pioneer uses is still not fully understood.
 Some data may be missing.

 - The Typescript types are completely lacking for the result.
 When Katai